ethannicholas/Frost/docs/overview.md

 `unreachable` is a special assertion which means "the program will never reach this statement".
-This is commonly expressed as `assert false` in other languages, but an assertion which always fails is a compile-time error in Panda and so `assert false` is not actually legal.
+This is commonly expressed as `assert false` in other languages, but an assertion which always fails is a compile-time error in Frost and so `assert false` is not actually legal.

 Ranges
 ------